Nixuge/cesco/docs/README.md

 Thanks to [@MIP](https://github.com/mip2006) for ideas and the design.

-Thanks to [@NuageCraft](https://github.com/Nuagecraft) for ideas and team management.
+Thanks to [@Vital Vuillaume](https://github.com/Vital-Vuillaume) for ideas and team management.